Yejashi/obsidianNotes/Research/LLVM/General Knowledge/Structure of a Compiler.md

 The calc language consists of the tokens with, :, +, -, *, /, (, ), and regular expressions ([a-zA-Z])+ (an identifier) and ([0-9])+ (a number).

+We assign a unique number to each token to make the handling of tokens easier.